-Switzerland v Spain
+Spain beat Swiss for first Nations League win

 Post update

-Pablo Sarabia (Spain) wins a free kick on the right wing.
+Silvan Widmer (Switzerland) wins a free kick on the right wing.

 Post update